Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-for-Windows-ARM64.md

 Grab the latest release from https://github.com/jay0lee/CPython-Windows-ARM64.
 Copy the `include` folder to `DepsARM64\include`, then rename it to `python`.
 Copy `python3.lib` and `python39.lib` to `DepsARM64\bin`.
+It may complain about `Pyconfig.h` not found.
+Grab one from https://github.com/python/cpython/blob/main/PC/pyconfig.h.

 ## Prepare swig